-It is appropriate to include some graphs here that would show the connection between components and suggest possible user flaws.
+It is appropriate to include some graphs in the sample PRD that would show the connection between components and suggest possible user flaws.

 For our Product Requirements Document example, let’s imagine that you want to start with a three-page website that includes a page with five items for sale; however, in the future, you want to increase the number of goods you sell as well as add a blog and interactive color-matching assistant.
 You need to include your plans in the document, as those who build the website will need to establish a foundation that can keep up with the growing number of features.